 - Utilities are not usually included in the rent, and residents are responsible for dealing with utility providers.
 Some bed-sits and rooms with resident landlords come inclusive of utilities.

 - You will have a different type of contract, a tenancy agreement.
 The minimum length of the tenancy agreement will be 6 months but 10, 11 or 12 month agreements are most common for student accommodation.
-When you sign a contract, there will probably be some initial costs such as agency fees (unless you use Home Run) and you will likely have to pay a deposit or provide a guarantor.
+When you sign a contract you will likely have to pay a deposit or provide a guarantor.